Experimental demonstration of non-local magic in a superconducting quantum processor: Results

 where $ \psi = \vert \psi \rangle \langle \psi \vert $ is the density matrix of the $N$-qubit pure state $\vert \psi \rangle$ of dimension $d = 2^{N}$.
 The set $\mathcal{P}_N$ represents the $N-$qubit Pauli strings composed from the identity and Pauli operators $\{ \id,X, Y, Z \}$.
 For pure states, SRE with $\alpha \ge 2$ constitutes a proper magic monotone in the context of magic-state resource theory~\cite{Leone_Oliviero_Hamma_2022,Leone_Bittel_2024}.
 For mixed states, this quantity can be extended by subtracting the $2$-R\'enyi entropy, that is, $-\log_2(\pur (\psi))$ where $\pur(\psi)=\Tr(\psi^2)$ is the purity of $\psi$.

-The interplay between entanglement and magic is non-trivial: for example, factorized states cannot have maximum amount of magic even though the most commonly used magic-injecting gate, the $T$ gate, is a single-qubit gate.
-This means that entanglement is necessary to reach higher values of magic, and the value of magic obtainable in a state is influenced by its entanglement~\cite{iannotti2025coventmag}.
-This simple fact suggests that there is an inherently \textit{non-local} part of magic that arises by using both non-Clifford and entangling gates together.
-By construction, such non-local magic cannot be extracted, or erased from a state by means of local unitaries.

-Non-local magic is defined as follows~\cite{Cao_Cheng_Hamma_Leone_Munizzi_Oliviero_2024}: given $\hi=\hi_A \otimes \hi_B$, then $M_2 ^{\rm NL}(\ket\psi)=\min\limits_{U_A,U_B} M_2(U_A \otimes U_B \ket{\psi})$, or in other words, the minimal amount of magic contained in a bipartite state upon optimization in all local bases.
-Conversely, \textit{local} magic of a state is defined as the difference between the total magic and the non-local one $M_2 ^{\rm L}(\ket\psi)=M_2(\ket\psi)-M_2 ^{\rm NL}(\ket\psi)$ and corresponds to the amount of magic that \textit{can} be removed from a state with local gates.
+The interplay between entanglement and non-stabilizerness is non-trivial: for example, maximal amount of SRE can only be achieved by highly entangled states~\cite{iannotti2025coventmag}.
+Moreover, one is interested in the non-stabilizer resources that cannot be extracted (or erased) by a local quantum protocol.
+This motivates non-local magic being defined as follows~\cite{Cao_Cheng_Hamma_Leone_Munizzi_Oliviero_2024}: given a bipartite system $\hi=\hi_A \otimes \hi_B$, then we define \ba M_2 ^{\rm NL}(\ket\psi) :=\min\limits_{U_A,U_B} M_2(U_A \otimes U_B \ket{\psi}) \ea that is, the minimal amount of non-stabilizerness contained in a bipartite state upon optimization in all local bases.
+Conversely, \textit{local} magic of a state is defined as the difference between the total magic and the non-local one $M_2 ^{\rm L}(\ket\psi)=M_2(\ket\psi)-M_2 ^{\rm NL}(\ket\psi)$ and corresponds to the amount of magic that \textit{can} be removed from a state by local gates.
 Notice that non-local magic is not simply magic in entangled states: there are entangled states that only host local magic, as in any state of the form $(U_A\otimes U_B) C\ket{0}$ where $C\ket{0}$ is an entangled stabilizer state.
 Remarkably, maximally entangled states only possess local magic.
+We denote the class of states achieving $M_2^{\rm NL}(\ket{\psi_\lambda})=M_2(\ket{\psi_\lambda})$ as \textit{non-local magic states} (NLM).
+To fix a bit the nomenclature, we will call \textit{local magic} (LM) states those that only possess magic locally, that is such that $M_2^{\rm NL}(\ket{\psi_\lambda})=0$.
+Finally, we will label simply by M those states such that $M_2(\ket{\psi_\lambda})>M_2^{\rm NL}(\ket{\psi_\lambda})>0$, that is, they possess both local and non-local SRE.

+As we stated above, $M_2^{\rm NL}$ is also the amount of non-stabilizer resource that cannot be distilled by local unitary operations.
+To show it, we establish the following \begin{thm}[Local magic distillation] Given a state $\ket{\psi}\in \hi=\hi_A\ot \hi_B$, an ancillary system in $\ket{0}$, and a Clifford unitary $C$ such that